-- All public open spaces in all wards to reach the Birmingham Fair Standard - 25% of parks service being under the age of 25 and be from ethnic minority backgrounds - 100 million visits per year to our green spaces - Identification of 400 additional green spaces
+- All public open spaces in all wards to reach the Birmingham Future Standard - 25% of parks service being under the age of 25 and are from ethnic minority backgrounds. - 100 million visits per year to our green spaces. - Identification of four hundred additional green spaces.